MohammadYAmmar/Learn-OOP-interactively-by-C-sharp/README.md

 # Learn OOP interactively by C#
 The idea of the program is to learn Object-oriented programming interactively and at the same time you can see the files and link between them and relationships interactively, the plan for a project contains many advantages, but still in the initial development stage, to follow the program in the latest version.

+The reason for this project to prove information while learning to program with objects in an advanced and applied way to some new principles for me, in addition to informing new learners that the program has reached the stage of stability version.
 # Main interface

 The program interacts with the user who wants to learn OOP